ipikuka/remark-flexible-containers/README.md

 ```

 Now, running `node example.js` yields:\
-(The type is also added as a className into container)
+(The type is also added as a class name into the container)

 ```html
 <div class="remark-container warning">